GenericMappingTools/gmt/doc/rst/source/supplements/potential/talwani3d.rst

 .. _-Z:

 **-Z**\ *level*\ \|\ *obsgrid*
-    Set observation level, either as a constant or variable by giveing the name of a grid with observation levels.
+    Set observation level, either as a constant or variable by giving the name of a grid with observation levels.
 If the latter is used then this grid determines the output grid region as well [0].

 .. |Add_-bi| replace:: [Default is 2 input columns].